iptc/extra-ext/README.md

       - <path to local elasticsearch data directory>:/usr/share/elasticsearch/data
 ```

-Make sure that user that execute tha docker images has r/w rights to the elastic search data directory.
+Make sure that user that executes the docker images has r/w rights to the elastic search data directory.
 The easiest way is to give full access:

 ```sh
 $chmod 777 -R <path to local elasticsearch data directory>